Abdus Salam: Government work

 From the 1950s, Salam had tried establishing high-powered research institutes in Pakistan, though he was unable to do so.
 He moved PAEC Headquarters to a bigger building, and established research laboratories all over the country.
 On the direction of Salam, Ishrat Hussain Usmani set up plutonium and uranium exploration committees throughout the country.
 In October 1961, Salam travelled to the United States and signed a space co-operation agreement between Pakistan and US.
 In November 1961, the US National Aeronautics and Space Administration (NASA) started to build a space facility – Flight Test Center (FTC) – at Sonmiani, a coastal town in Balochistan Province.
 Salam served as its first technical director.

-Salam played an influential and significant role in Pakistan's development of nuclear energy for peaceful purposes.
-In 1964, he was made head of Pakistan's IAEA delegation and represented Pakistan for a decade.
-The same year, Salam joined Munir Ahmad Khan – his lifelong friend and contemporary at Government College University.
-Khan was the first person in the IAEA that Salam had consulted about the establishment of the International Centre for Theoretical Physics (ICTP), a research physics institution, in Trieste, Italy.
-With an agreement signed with IAEA, the ICTP was set up with Salam as its first director.
-At IAEA, Salam had advocated the importance of nuclear power plants in his country.
-It was due to his effort that in 1965, Canada and Pakistan signed a nuclear energy co-operation deal.
-Salam obtained permission from President Ayub Khan – against the wishes of his own government functionaries – to set up the Karachi Nuclear Power Plant.
-Also in 1965, led by Salam, the United States and Pakistan signed an agreement in which the US provided Pakistan with a small research reactor (PARR-I).
-Salam had a long-held dream to establish a research institute in Pakistan, which he had advocated for on many occasions.
-In 1965 again, Salam and architect Edward Durell Stone signed a contract for the establishment of the Pakistan Institute of Nuclear Science and Technology (PINSTECH) at Nilore, Islamabad.
+While in the IAEA, Salam had consulted about the establishment of the International Centre for Theoretical Physics (ICTP), a research physics institution, in Trieste, Italy.
+Salam obtained permission from President Ayub Khan to set up the Karachi Nuclear Power Plant.